Ryuya-dot-com/TalkerVariability_Encoding/README.md

 ## Condition assignment (participant ID)
 - Even numeric ID → Condition A (LIST1 = Single, LIST2 = Multi).
 Odd → Condition B (LIST1 = Multi, LIST2 = Single).
+- Exposure order: Single-first if `ID % 4` is 0 or 1; otherwise Multi-first.
+This counterbalances whether words 1–12 (Single) or 13–24 (Multi) are learned first.
 - Single talker `nvTalker` = (ID % 6), with 0 replaced by 6.
-- Multi talkers: shuffle 1–6 twice with the seeded RNG; assign one talker per block (each talker appears twice across 12 blocks).
+- Multi talkers: shuffle 1–6 twice with the seeded RNG; assign one talker per Multi block (each talker appears twice across 12 Multi blocks).
-- Item order: seed-shuffle the 24 words using the participant ID, split into Single/Multi.
-Single-first vs Multi-first flips between the first and second half of blocks (decided by ID % 4).
+- Item order: seed-shuffle words within each condition once per participant and repeat that order across all 12 encounters of that condition.

 ## Logging and CSV
 - At the end, download `learning_phase_{participantId}_all_sessions.csv`.